moeni27/LyriFont/README.md

 ## Known Issues
 - The text warping effect doesn't get cool results for every font.
 A dynamic warping algorithm that takes into account the different font shapes would be required.
+- Sometimes the text-to-image generation service returns an error.
+If it happens, the system will display a bunch of default pictures.